School Reading Plan

 LETRS Questions:

-- How many eligible teachers in your school have completed Volume 1 ONLY of LETRS?: 8
+- How many teachers in your school have completed Volume 1 ONLY of LETRS?
+12

-- How many eligible teachers in your school have completed Volumes 1 and 2 of LETRS?: 1
+- How many teachers in your school have completed Volumes 1 and 2 of LETRS?
+1

-- How many eligible teachers in your school are beginning Volume 1 of LETRS this year (or have not yet started or completed Volume 1)?
-11 teachers began Volume 1 Unit 1, and 23 teachers began Volume 1 Unit 3.
+- How many teachers in your school are beginning Volume 1 of LETRS this year?
+7

 Please provide a narrative response for Sections A-I. LETRS Questions: